Jerry-Terrasse/ollama_load_balancer/README.md

 Rust utility that load balances multiple https://ollama.com/ servers

 ## Purpose
 Hardware for an Ollama server is expensive.
-This load balancer allows to distribute a limited number of Ollama servers optimally to multiple developers on a local network.
+This load balancer allows to distribute a limited number of Ollama servers optimally to multiple users on a local network.

-Let's say you have 60 developers using this service and 6 Ollama servers.
-What's the probability that 10% of more of your workforce is prompting the LLM at the same time?
+Let's say you have 60 users using this service and 6 Ollama servers.
+What's the probability that 10% of more of your users are prompting the LLM at the same time?

 ## Principal
-All developers on the network configure their `continue.dev` (VS Code extension) to point to the IP address of this load balancer instead of manually choosing a specific Ollama server.
+All users on the network configure their `continue.dev` (VS Code extension) to point to the IP address of this load balancer instead of manually choosing a specific Ollama server.

-Any HTTP POST request for an LLM completion from a developer triggers our app to make an HTTP POST request on behalf of the developer, while streaming the response back to the developer.
+Any HTTP POST request for an LLM completion from a user triggers our app to make an identical HTTP POST request to a real Ollama server on bahalf of the user.
+All while streaming the response back to the user.

-We only choose servers that are currently available, we can know which Ollama servers are available based on the assumption that developers only access the Ollama servers via this load balancer.
+We only choose servers that are currently available, we can know which Ollama servers are available based on the assumption that users only access the Ollama servers via this load balancer.

 ## Supported Usages
 We support not only `continue.dev` but also any client that streams responses from an Ollama server such as https://openwebui.com/